 These stabilizing transactions, syndicate covering transactions and penalty bids may have the effect of raising or maintaining the market price of the shares or preventing or retarding a decline in the market price of the shares.
 As a result, the price of the shares may be higher than the price that might otherwise exist in the open market.
-These transactions may be effected on the New York Stock Exchange or otherwise.
+These transactions may be effected on the NYSE or otherwise.
 Neither Raytheon nor the underwriters makes any representation or prediction as to the direction or magnitude of any effect that the transactions described above may have on the price of the shares.
 In addition, neither Raytheon nor the underwriters makes any representation that anyone will engage in these transactions or that these transactions, once commenced, will not be discontinued without notice.

 A prospectus supplement and accompanying prospectus in electronic format may be made available on the web sites maintained by one or more of the underwriters participating in this offering.
 The representatives may agree to allocate a number of shares to underwriters for sale to their online brokerage account holders.
 Internet distributions will be allocated by the underwriters that will make internet distributions on the same basis as other allocations.
 Credit Suisse First Boston Corporation may effect an on-line distribution through its affiliate, CSFBdirect Inc., an on-line broker dealer, as a selling group member.
 It is anticipated that Morgan Stanley DW Inc., an affiliate of Morgan Stanley & Co.
 Incorporated, through Morgan Stanley Online, its online service, may be a member of the syndicate and engage in electronic offers, sales and distribution of the shares being offered.
-Other underwriters may be on-line investment banks and post the prospectus supplement on their web sites.

 Certain of the underwriters or their affiliates have provided from time to time, and expect to provide in the future, investment banking, lending, financial advisory and other related services to us and our affiliates, for which they have received and may continue to receive customary fees and commissions.
-Concurrently with this offering, we are also offering \$650 million equity security units for which the underwriters of this offering are also acting as underwriters under a separate underwriting agreement.
+Concurrently with this offering, we are also offering 15,000,000 equity security units, with an over-allotment option of 2,250,000 equity security units, for which the underwriters of this offering are also acting as underwriters under a separate underwriting agreement.
 The two offerings are not conditioned on each other.
-In addition, several of the banking affiliates of the underwriters, including Credit Suisse First

-Boston Corporation and Citibank, an affiliate of Salomon Smith Barney Inc., are lenders under the Five Year Competitive Advance and Revolving Credit Facility dated May 2, 1997 among us and the lenders listed therein borrowings under which will be repaid from the net proceeds of this offering and the concurrent equity security units offering.
+In addition, the underwriters, or their affiliates, except for Morgan Stanley & Co.
+Incorporated, are lenders under the Five Year Competitive Advance and Revolving Credit Facility dated May 2, 1997 among us and the lenders listed therein, borrowings under which will be repaid from the net proceeds of this offering and the concurrent equity security units offering.
+We estimate, based on information currently available, that the underwriters and their affiliates will be repaid approximately \$300 million from the application of the net proceeds of the offerings.
+This offering is being conducted in compliance with Rule 2710(c)(8) of the Conduct Rules of the National Association of Securities Dealers, Inc.